edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     Do you want to initialize a new project?
 [Y/n]
     > Y

-    Specify the name of EdgeDB instance to use with this project
+    Specify the name of Gel instance to use with this project
     [default: docs_chatbot]:
     > docs_chatbot

-    Checking EdgeDB versions...
+    Checking Gel versions...
-    Specify the version of EdgeDB to use with this project
+    Specify the version of Gel to use with this project
     [default: 3.2]:
     > 3.2

-The CLI should set up an EdgeDB project, an instance, and a default branch on that instance.
+The CLI should set up an Gel project, an instance, and a default branch on that instance.

 - Confirm project creation by checking for an ``edgedb.toml`` file and a